opentable/hapi-domainculture/README.md

 ```

-Checkout the test for more examples
+Checkout the test directory for more examples